perfsonar/docs/install_debian.rst

 Configuration
 =============

+Be sure your host has ntp configured and the clock sync is good.
+If you want to use the standard perfSONAR toolkit configuration, you can install the package perfsonar-toolkit-ntp.

 If you're used to the perfSONAR toolkit deployed on a CentOS/RHEL host, the configuration files for the different perfSONAR tools are the same as for the regular toolkit, but they are located in a different location.
 You'll have to look for configuration files directly in ``/etc/``:

   * ``/etc/bwctl/`` for the bwctl server